-If you want to get an idea of what it might cost to replace your entire roof before you call the experts in, there are a few things you need to take into account.
+If you want to get an idea of what it might cost to replace your entire roof in Akron before you call the experts in, there are a few things you need to take into account.

 If your roof has a steep pitch or multiple levels, the price of replacement will be higher than flat roofs or one with a lower slope.